Fair Capital

-How do I find and dispute errors on my credit report?
+find and dispute errors on credit report

 How do I read my credit report properly?